 - I don’t believe that everything has to change and I don’t believe that anything has to change if it works.

 - Buffalos are very caring animals.
-Our mother buffalo and calf represents this to me.
+Our mother buffalo and calf represent this to me.
 There is a leader of a herd, teaching and protecting the young.

 - If you look carefully the buffalo are mobile and possibly distressed indicating that “not all is well”… as is true for the world around us.